GabrielTorland/concept_of_artificial_intelligence/README.md

 # Concept of artificial intelligence
-# Here is the link to the repository that i got the games from: https://gitlab.com/jtfidje/ikt111/-/tree/master/snake.
+# Here is the URL to the repository that i got the games from: https://gitlab.com/jtfidje/ikt111/-/tree/master/snake.